OpenSourceBrain/OSB_Documentation/contents/Help/09_Converting_To_NeuroML2.md

 This will validate the file against the latest XSD Schema document, as well as perfom a number of other checks on the structure of the model.

 Creating a LEMS simulation file to specify how long to run the simulation, timestep, what to plot/save etc. allows the model to be run with jNeuroML.
 See examples [here](https://github.com/NeuroML/NeuroML2/tree/master/LEMSexamples) and most of [these OSB projects](https://github.com/OpenSourceBrain/redmine/issues/125) have at least one LEMS simulation file too.

+To quickly visualise cells and networks in NeuroML 2 (as opposed to loading them in neuroConstruct or viewing on OSB), models can be converted to SVG format (for viewing in a web browser etc.):

+     jnml MyNeuron.cell.nml -svg
+     jnml MyCircuit.net.nml -svg

+Installing the **latest development version from source** as outlined [here](https://github.com/NeuroML/jNeuroML/blob/master/README.md) is **highly recommended** to get the latest features of jNeuroML.

 **Use PyNeuroML to export NeuroML2 morphologies from NEURON**